ppc64le/charts/README.md

 ## Repository Structure

-The repo/stable  master branch serves as the landing ground for the published HELM charts.
+* **repo/stable** -  master branch serves as the landing ground for the published HELM charts.
-The repo/beta  master branch serves as the landing ground for charts that are in a pre-releases stage and or under test and verfication.
+* **repo/beta**  -  master branch serves as the landing ground for charts that are in a pre-releases stage and or under test and verfication.